at Knob Noster State Park

 Organization under the National Park Service

-During the Great Depression, a coalition of Kansas Citians proposed the creation of a park area that would serve three purposes: to act as a recreational area for people in the local area, to provide employment relief for those unable to find work during this time, and to rehabilitate approximately 2,700 acres of marginal land, which resulted from unsustainable farming and agriculture.
-The National Park Service (NPS) agreed to this project and surveyed the land.
+During the Great Depression, a coalition of Kansas Citians proposed the creation of a park area that would serve three purposes: to act as a recreational area for people in the local area; to provide employment relief for those unable to find work during this time; and to rehabilitate approximately 2,700 acres of marginal land, which resulted from unsustainable farming and agriculture.
+The National Park Service agreed to this project and surveyed the land.
 Around 3,000 acres were purchased in preparation for development.
-The NPS and the Work Projects Administration (WPA) began to map out ideas for the park under the direction of administrator A.C.
+The National Park Service and the Work Projects Administration began to map out ideas for the park under the direction of administrator A.C.
 Adams.
 The final plans for the park were submitted in December of 1935, and construction began in January of 1936.
 The park was estimated to cost the federal government approximately $230,000.

 Montserrat Recreational Demonstration Area

-The area developed was called Montserrat Recreational Demonstration Area (RDA), due to its proximity to the town of Montserrat.
-The goals of a RDA were to develop lands no longer sustainable for agriculture and rehabilitate them for preservation and conservation.
-Montserrat, along with Lake of the Ozarks and Cuivre River, were three RDAs created in the state of Missouri, which all became state parks.
-As well as this, these areas would provide a much needed recreational area for those living in Kansas City and the surrounding area, and away from possible threats of construction and urban sprawl.
+The area developed was called Montserrat Recreational Demonstration Area, due to its proximity to the town of Montserrat.
+The purpose of a recreation demonstration area was to develop land no longer sustainable for agriculture and rehabilitate it for preservation and conservation.
+Along with Lake of the Ozarks and Cuivre River, Montserrat was one of three recreation demonstration areas created in the state of Missouri; all of them eventually became state parks.
+Montserrat Recreation Demonstration Area would also provide a much-needed recreational area for those living in Kansas City and the surrounding area, and away from possible threats of construction and urban sprawl.
 During the course of development, 315 acres of trees were seeded and planted; around 10 miles of foot trails were constructed; two dining halls and many cabins were built on the sites that would become Camp Shawnee and Camp Bobwhite; and around 20 acres of land were seeded with various flora.
-Many workers (mostly unskilled labor) began to work on the area’s development and administration.
+Many laborers began to work on the area’s development and administration.
 Around 200 people were involved in the labor centered around Montserrat Recreational Demonstration Area.
 Though World War II significantly delayed construction, the project was finished in 1946.

 Knob Noster State Park

-When the demonstration area’s plans were being finalized, Administrator Adams stated that the finished project would be turned over to the State of Missouri, with control of its administration given to the Missouri State Park Board.
-In 1946, the NPS turned over control of the area to Missouri, under the administration of Jean L. Woody, who had initially worked at the demonstration area as a foreman.
+When the demonstration area’s plans were being finalized, Adams stated that the finished project would be turned over to the State of Missouri, with control of its administration given to the Missouri State Park Board.
+In 1946, the National Park Service turned over control of the area to Missouri, under the administration of Jean L. Woody, who had initially worked at the demonstration area as a foreman.
 In 1947, the area’s name was officially changed to Knob Noster State Park.
-The name came at the behest judge and former mayor of Knob Noster J.W.
+The name came at the behest of judge and former mayor of Knob Noster J.W.
 Sibert.

 We need you!
 Volunteer today!